Creativity. Versatility. Adaptability.

 Interdisciplinary collaborative opportunities provide unique perspectives on the creative process.

-Find Art Major Requirements
+Studio Art Major Requirements

 Complete degree requirements and a listing of courses are available in the Undergraduate Bulletin (PDF).

-Fine Art Minor Requirements
+Studio Art Minor Requirements

 Art Teacher Education Requirements

-To become an art teacher, you will need to complete course requirements in both fine art and teacher education.
+To become an art teacher, you will need to complete course requirements in both studio art and teacher education.
 Art education majors will participate in a student teaching experience.
 This curriculum prepares you to be certified to teach art for early childhood through adolescence (approximately grades Pre-K to 12).
 Consult the Undergraduate Bulletin (PDF) for more details.

 Entrepreneurship Minor for Artists